Saturday, October 29, 2016

 I think that my first guess would have been that this icefield was in Switzerland.
 But the name reveals its location in Yukon, part of the bi-national Kluane-Wrangell-St. Elias-Tatshenshini-Alsek park system stretching from Glacier Bay in Alaska into the highest mountains in Canada.

-This spectacular icefield is relatively unfamiliar because this view point is almost inaccessible (at least when compared to glaciers in Switzerland you can get to on a train) despite being less than twenty kilometres from the Alaska Highway!
+This spectacular icefield is relatively unfamiliar because this view point is almost inaccessible (at least when compared to glaciers in Switzerland that you can get to on a train) despite being less than twenty kilometres from the Alaska Highway!

 I should probably mention that the chartreuse arctic poppies I’ve added may not actually grow in Yukon.
 They are native to the northermost parts of Scandinavia and the only place in Canada I’ve ever seen them is Pangnirtung in Nunavut.